safetyAI/ChatSafetyAI/README.md

 - incognito mode
 - chat sharing as icons?

+### 08-29-24
+- exponential backoff for file deletion (useful for unlocking)
+- upload flag if unlocking failed
+- regulation mode now aware of original query (useful for compound questions)

 ### 08-26-24
 - take conversation into account for adversarial classifier too
 - show reason for rejection in off-topic and adversarial classifiers